pusher/pusher-phonegap-android/README.md

-# Pusher PhoneGap on Android
+# Pusher PhoneGap for Android

 This is a sample project that demonstrates how to use the [Pusher JavaScript library](https://github.com/pusher/pusher-js) within PhoneGap on Android.